lucasfernandoprojects/rylr993-lite-lora-module/README.md

 ### 🧭WHAT'S NEXT

 Now that you’ve seen how to make two LoRa modules communicate, you can expand this idea to:
-+Build a remote weather station
++ Build a remote weather station
-+Create a long-range sensor network
++ Create a long-range sensor network
 + Make your own wireless control system

 The possibilities are endless!